Edit

 Connect to Elastic SAN volumes - Windows

-This article explains how to connect to an Elastic storage area network (SAN) volume from an individual Windows client.
+This article explains how to connect to an Elastic SAN volume from an individual Windows client.
 For details on connecting from a Linux client, see Connect to Elastic SAN volumes - Linux.

-In this article, you add the Storage service endpoint to an Azure virtual network's subnet, then you configure your volume group to allow connections from your subnet.
-Finally, you configure your client environment to connect to an Elastic SAN volume and establish a connection.
+In this article, you configure your volume group to allow connections from your subnet and then you configure your client environment to connect to an Elastic SAN volume and establish an iSCSI connection.
 For best performance, ensure that your VM and your Elastic SAN are in the same zone.

 Prerequisites